baher-zakhary/ng-validate-equal/README.md

 ### Step #2:

- import "ValidateEqualModule" in your module.ts and add it to the NgModule imports' array
+ import `ValidateEqualModule from 'ng-validate-equal'` in your module.ts and add it to the NgModule imports' array

 ```ts
 import { ValidateEqualModule } from 'ng-validate-equal';